kingreza/theswiftbook/chapters/optional_chaining.md

 let someOptionalValue = optional1?.optional2?.optional3
 ```

 The return value of optional chaining is always an optional value.
-You can then use
+You can then [safely unwrap](optionals.md#safely-unwrapping) the optional to read its value.

 ## [In Dictionaries](#in-dictionaries)